sheremetyev/tests.js/README.md

 ✔  1 test complete (9ms)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To compare program’s output with expected output not as literal strings but as a
+To compare program’s output with expected output not as literal strings but as
 JSON objects write `>>>JSON` in the test file instead of `>>>`.

 For more examples see